epsonik/FlickrPolish/README.md

 # FlickrPolish
-This repository includes the Flickr30k and Flickr8k captions translated to Polish language.
+This repository includes the Flickr30k and Flickr8k captions translated to Polish language, with usage of [Azure Translator](https://azure.microsoft.com/pl-pl/services/cognitive-services/translator/#overview)
-Captions were generated and used for the experiments in paper:
+Captions were generated and used for the research purposes, described in paper:

 [Generating image captions in Polish – experimental study](https://ieeexplore.ieee.org/document/9538664)

 ## Flickr8k Dataset
 Date of translation:
 03.3.2021